ivirabyan/jquery-mentions/README.md

 Don't use textarea value directly, because it contains special characters, used by plugin internally.
 Always use methods.

 ##### WYSIWYG editors

+WARNING: This plugin does not currently work with editors, which use iframe.

 To create WYSIWYG editor on your site, usually you create `<textarea>` tag, and then your editor replaces it with editor's visual representation, including element with `contenteditable="true"` attribute.
 So, to make `mentionsInput` plugin work, you need to apply the plugin to element  with `contenteditable="true"`.
 If you apply the plugin to your `<textarea>`, it'll not work.
 For example:
 ```